About

 Value Proposition

-For more information on the need for an Index, see the June 2021 Business Case report and the May 2022 Final Report - Part 1: Synthesis of Results.
+For more information on the need for an Index, see the June 2021 Business Case report, the May 2022 Final Report - Part 1: Synthesis of Results, and the May 2023 Final Report – Part 1: What was Achieved.

 Blue Berries